cjmet/AhMediaPlayer/README.md

 - [x] List or Dictionary
   * Using multiple lists as well as the ConcurrentBag class in the background task.
 - [x] API
-  * Simple Endpoint Implementation
+  * Very Simple Default Endpoint Implementation, converted to Async and Repository Pattern.
+I did add Advanced Search to the Song API, but it's hard to know where to go from there without a target for the API.
-- [ ] CRUD API
+- [x] CRUD API
-  * Not yet implemented
+  * Very Simple Default Endpoint Implementation, converted to Async and Repository Pattern.
 - [x] Multiple Data Tables
   * modelBuilder.Entity<Song>().HasMany(s => s.Playlists).WithMany(p => p.Songs);
 - [x] Logging of Errors and Debug Info.
   * AhLog() class and Serilog
 - [x] Regex
   * Regex to clean up and convert Title to AlphaTitle to sort by
+  * Regex in the Advanced Search
 - [ ] Unit Testing
   * Wish List Item
 - [ ] ~~SOLID Principles~~